 If you're among the hundreds of people who had planned to present (as I am), you might feel a sense of great loss.
 After all, you already did most of the work: proposed a topic, earned an acceptance, wrote a paper (!), and maybe even completed your presentation materials.
 (Did you already rehearse for your colleagues or in front of a mirror?)

-Even with the many alternatives we now have, the departure of sasCommunity.org will leave a gap in some of our professional sharing practices.
-In this article, I'll share some ideas that you can use to fill this gap, and to extend the reach of your SAS knowledge beyond just your SAS community colleagues.
+In this article, I'll share some ideas that you can use to fill the gap, and to extend the reach of your SAS knowledge beyond just those who would have attended the conference.
 Specifically, I'll address how you can make the biggest splash and have an enduring impact with that traditional mode of SAS-knowledge sharing: the SAS conference paper.

 Extending the reach of your SAS Global Forum paper

 Like many of you, I've written and presented a few technical papers for SAS Global Forum (and also for its predecessor, SUGI).
 With each conference, SAS publishes a set of proceedings that provide perpetual access to the PDF version of my papers.
 If you know what you're looking for, you can find my papers in several ways:

 - On the dedicated proceedings page for each conference year.
 For example, here's the collection from SAS Global Forum 2020.

 - By searching the SAS support site, using the proper keywords that relate to my topics.

 - By searching lexjansen.com -- a labor-of-love website by Lex Jansen, who indexes and makes it easy to find virtually all SAS-related conference papers.

 All of these methods work with no additional effort from me.
 When your paper is published as part of a SAS conference, that content is automatically archived and findable within these conference assets.
 But for as far as this goes, there is opportunity to do so much more.

 Write an article for SAS Support Communities